3 Types of Cataract Surgery

 Replacing a cloudy lens and wearing glasses may be enough for some people.
 Others prefer to get the best possible vision without any glasses.
 Ophthalmic surgeons will help you choose the right lens for you according to your budget, goal and lifestyle.

-How do you prepare for cataract surgery?
+How do you Prepare for Cataract Surgery?

 Immediately after surgery, your vision may be blurry, so it’s essential to arrange for someone to take you home or help you move around.